-More recently, \citet{DBLP:conf/trec/TangY17} used DQN for DS.
-They adopted a standard DQN framework to re-formulate queries at each time step and then used an off-the-shelf retrieval algorithm to obtain the documents.
-In their work, state was defined as a tuple consisting of the current query, relevant passages, and the current index of the search iterations.
-Reward was defined as the relevance of documents discounted based on ranking and novelty.
-Actions were several query reformulation options, including adding terms, removing terms, and re-weighting terms. \citet{DBLP:conf/www/ZhengZZXY0L18} proposed an extended DQN for news recommendation.
-They incorporated user behavioral patterns when constructing the reward function.
-State was defined as the embedding vector of users, and action was defined as the feature representation of news articles.
-Both online and offline experiments have shown that they could be improved by using dueling bandit gradient descent (DBGD), and features that indicated user engagement.
+where $\eta$ is the learning rate. \citet{DBLP:conf/trec/TangY17} adopted DQN to re-formulate queries at every time step and then input the query to an off-the-shelf retrieval function to get the documents.
+The state was as a tuple of current query, relevant passages, and index of the current search iterations in their work.
+The reward was the document relevance discounted by ranking and novelty.
+The actions were query reformulation options, including adding terms, removing terms, and re-weighting terms. \citet{DBLP:conf/www/ZhengZZXY0L18} extended DQN for news recommendation.
+They incorporated user behavioral patterns into the reward function.
+The state was the embedding vector for users, and action was the feature representation of the news articles.
+Both online and offline experiments have shown that this approach improved state-of-the-art recommender systems.

-\subsection{Policy-Based RL Approaches}
+\section{Policy-Based RL Approaches}

+Policy-based RL is also known as gradient-based RL.
+When improving the policy, these methods update the policy based on gradient ascent -- updating the policy with a small step in the direction that the expected return would increase the fastest.
+This family of methods is from the policy gradient theorem \cite{DBLP:books/lib/SuttonB98}.
+The theorem says that the gradient of the expected return would go in the same direction as the policy's gradient; therefore, finding the optimal return would be equivalent to finding the optimal policy.

-Policy-based RL approaches skip the step of finding out state-values or action-values; instead, they directly learn policy $\pi$ by observing rewards $r$.
-This class of RL methods assumes that the policy $\pi$ can be parameterized by some parameter $\theta$, whose goal is to learn the best $\theta$ that optimizes some performance measure $J$ of the policy: where $\tau$ is a trajectory from time 1 to $T$, i.e. $s_0,a_0,r_1,s_1,a_1,r_2,...,s_{T-1},a_{T-1},r_T,s_T$.
+Policy-based RL approaches directly learn policy $\pi$ by observing rewards $r$, skipping the step of finding out state-values or action-values.
+This class of RL assumes policy $\pi$ can be parameterized, and the goal is to learn the best parameter $\theta$ that optimizes some performance measure $J$: